-The statement of financial condition is prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP"), which requires the Company to make estimates and assumptions regarding the valuations of certain financial instruments, the outcome of legal and tax matters, and other matters that affect its statement of financial condition and related disclosures.
+The statement of financial condition is prepared in accordance with U.S. GAAP, which requires the Company to make estimates and assumptions regarding the valuations of certain financial instruments, the outcome of legal and tax matters, and other matters that affect its statement of financial condition and related disclosures.
 The Company believes that the estimates utilized in the preparation of its statement of financial condition are prudent and reasonable.
 Actual results could differ materially from these estimates.
 The Notes are an integral part of the Company's statement of financial condition.

-The Company has evaluated subsequent events for adjustment to or disclosure in the statement of financial condition through the date of this report and has not identified any recordable or disclosable events not otherwise reported in the statement of financial condition or the notes thereto.
+The Company has evaluated subsequent events for adjustment to or disclosure in these statement of financial condition through the date of this report and has not identified any recordable or disclosable events not otherwise reported in these statement of financial condition or the notes thereto.